 We know writing readable copy is hard.
 Writing an unreadable text is a mistake that we see pretty often.
 That’s why we developed a readability analysis in Yoast SEO.
-It checks, for instance, if your sentences aren’t too long, if you don’t use passive voice too often, and if the length of your paragraphs is okay.
+It checks, for instance, if your sentences aren’t too long, if you don’t use passive voice too often and if the length of your paragraphs is okay.
 Additionally, it helps you identify words that are complex in your text.
 The analysis gives you tips about what you can improve on and you can even see which sentences need a second look.
-We’re continuously tweaking it, adding new checks and getting it translated into as many different languages as possible.
-We’re up to more than 15 right now!
-The analysis is available for free in the Yoast SEO plugin and our SEO for Shopify app.
+We’re continuously tweaking it, adding new checks and translating it into as many different languages as possible.
+We’re up to 22 languages right now!
+The analysis is available in our free and Premium Yoast SEO plugin and our SEO for Shopify app.

 One last tip: read it out loud!

 Google’s Gary Illyes once tweeted that you should read your text out loud.
 If it doesn’t read nicely or sounds strange, it probably won’t rank either.

 Let’s be clear: your rankings won’t immediately soar when you improve the readability of your texts.
 But, writing a readable blog post is an essential part of every SEO strategy.
 If you want your readers to read your entire blog post or page, your copy should be easy to read.
 Posts that are readable will definitely result in more returning visitors and a higher conversion rate.
 So in the long run: readability ranks.

 Keep on reading: SEO copywriting: the complete guide »